At a Glance: Scholarship Information

-Plain Dealer Writing Contest: The Plain Dealer Writing Contest is sponsored by the English department as a way of recognizing good expository writing as an aspect of student achievement.
+Plain Dealer Writing Contest: The Plain Dealer Writing Contest is sponsored by the English Department as a way of recognizing good expository writing as an aspect of student achievement.
 The contest is made possible by an endowment provided by the Cleveland Plain Dealer and gifts from English faculty members.
-Award entries are evaluated by a committee of two English professors and two Plain Dealer reporters.
-Entries are evaluated each year in March, and awards are given at the English department's annual Recognition Reception at the end of April.
+Award entries are submitted by instructors and evaluated by a committee of two English professors.
+Entries are evaluated each year in March and April, and awards are given at the English department's annual Recognition Reception at the end of April.

 V. Richard Gulbenkian Prize: Prize to honor undergraduate excellence in English.
-Recipient must have exhibited excellence in English as determined by the faculty and chair of the Englsh Department.
+Recipient must have exhibited excellence in English as determined by the faculty and Chair of the English Department.

 Donald W. Miller Scholarship: Established to provide scholarship for junior or senior year English majors at Cleveland State University who have demonstrated financial need and academic potential.
 A faculty and staff committee shall select awardees.
 The recipient of the Donald W. Miller scholarship will have demonstrated academic achievement, proven financial need, and shown great promise for successfully completing the degree.